rnag/rust.aws-cdk-lambda/README.md

     $ rustup target add aarch64-unknown-linux-gnu
     ```

-3)  Install [Zig] using one of the following options:
+3)  Install [Zig] using the instructions in their [installation guide].
+Alternatively, you can use one of the following options:

     1. Using [pip] (Python 3 required):